-- This policy was developed and adopted on: 9 November 2016 - The policy will be reviewed on: 24 January 2017 - The Designated Safeguarding Lead (DSL) is: Jane Scown - The Deputy Designated Safeguarding Lead (DDSL) is: Sue Roberts - The name of the Designated Teacher for Children in Care is: Jane Scown - The Single Point of Contact (SPOC) for the Prevent agenda is: Jane Scown - The Child Sexual Exploitation Lead is: Jane Scown - The named Safeguarding Governor is: Jozsef Varga
+- This policy was developed and adopted on: 21st September 2018 (updated January 2019) - The policy will be reviewed in: September 2019 - The Designated Safeguarding Lead (DSL) is: Sue Roberts - The Deputy Designated Safeguarding Lead (DDSL) is: Tracey Clarke - The name of the Designated Teacher for Children in Care and Previously in Care is: Tracey Clarke - The Single Point of Contact (SPOC) for the Prevent agenda is: Sue Roberts - The Child Sexual Exploitation Lead is: Sue Roberts - The named Safeguarding Hub Councillor is: Jozsef Varga - The named Whistleblowing Hub Councillor is: Beatriz Coque

 This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-Revision date 8 November 2016.
+(Revised September 2018) It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+(Next Revision date September 2019).